bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cmultit.md

 Some threads in GEOS will want to handle certain errors in special ways.
-The errors a particular thread can intercept and handle are listed in an enumerated type called ThreadException, the elements of which are shown below:
+The errors a particular thread can intercept and handle are listed in an enumerated type called **ThreadException**, the elements of which are shown below:

 + TE_DIVIDE_BY_ZERO